dms-vep/RSV_Long_F_DMS/README.md

-# Pseudovirus deep mutational scanning of HCoV-229E Spike protein
+# Pseudovirus deep mutational scanning of RSV Long F Protein

 ## Organization of this repo